TheMannu/Devops-Tools-Installation-Configurations/IAM.md

 1. Access Analyzer → Finds unintended external access to resources.

 2. Access Advisor → Checks if internal users/roles are actually using their permissions.

+3. Justification & Remediation:

+  - If Access Advisor shows unused permissions, you can remove them.

+  - If Access Analyzer detects unintended external access, you can restrict it.

+  - You can ask teams for justification if permissions seem unnecessary.